-Applicants applying to an Interdisciplinary Arts & Sciences major with 45-79 credits: 3 years high school math (2 years algebra) or Intermediate Algebra in college.
-Minimum grade of 2.0 if taken in college
+Applicants applying to an Interdisciplinary Arts & Sciences major with 45-79 credits:

-- 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade

-- English Composition (10 quarter credits)

-- Quantitative/Symbolic Reasoning (5 quarter credits in Math or Logic).
+- 3 years high school math (2 years algebra) or Intermediate Algebra in college.
+Minimum grade of 2.0 if taken in college - 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade - English Composition (5 credits): BWRIT 134 or equivalent - Quantitative/Symbolic Reasoning (5 quarter credits in Math or Logic).
 Does not apply to students who enrolled in college for the first time prior to Autumn Quarter, 1985

-- 10 quarter credits in Natural World (NW)

-- 10 quarter credits in Visual, Literary, and Performing Arts (VLPA)

-- 10 quarter credits in Individuals and Societies (I&S)
+- 10 quarter credits in Natural World (NW) - 10 quarter credits in Visual, Literary, and Performing Arts (VLPA) - 10 quarter credits in Individuals and Societies (I&S)

-- Composition (B WRIT 134 or equivalent)

-- Calculus I (STMATH 124 or equivalent)
+Degree Admission Requirements:

-- Introductory Earth System Science Courses two courses (10 credits) from the following):
+- Introductory Earth System Science Courses: take one course (5 credits) from the following:

-- o BEARTH 201 Mapping the Earth System

-- o BEARTH 153 Introduction to Geology
+- BEARTH 153 Introduction to Geology

-- o BEARTH 154 Introduction to Oceanography
+- BEARTH 154 Introduction to Oceanography

+- BEARTH 155 Introduction to Climate Science

+- BEARTH 201 Mapping the Earth System

+- BEARTH 202 Modeling Global Systems

-- o BIS 242 Environmental Geography
+- BIS 242 Environmental Geography

-- o BIS 243 Introduction to Environmental Issues - o B PHYS 101 Introduction to Astronomy - o BEARTH 155 Introduction to Climate Science - o Or equivalent course - General Chemistry or Physics- one course combination from the following: - o B CHEM 143 & 144 General Chemistry I with Lab - o B PHYS 114 & 117 General Physics with Lab or B PHYS 121 Mechanics - o Or equivalent course
+- BIS 243 Introduction to Environmental Issues

+- B PHYS 101 Introduction to Astronomy (Spring Quarter CEL)

+- Or equivalent course

+- Take ONE course from the Introductory Math and Science Requirement list(5 credits):

+the Introductory Math and Science Requirement is listed under the major requirements.